 Later, I discovered examples and clues in Scripture that enriched my prayer time.
 My prayer was still relational, but I realized there was more to prayer.

 And I still think we need to pray more and talk about it less, but it is also true that their are wonderful prayer tools at our disposal.
 We just need to use them.

-I’ve continued all things years just chatting with God about everything, but I also enjoy other kinds of prayer too.
+I’ve continued all these years just chatting with God about everything, but I also enjoy other kinds of prayer too.